This post is also available in: Dutch

 Definitely include Mount Fuji in your itinerary and walk up to the Chureito Pagoda.
 During our visit there was no entrance fee.

-Tip: thinking of going to Mount Fuji?
-Check out this scenic tour to Mount Fuji from Tokyo.
+Tip: Thinking of going to Mount Fuji?
+Check out this tour from Tokyo to Mount Fuji, including transportation to and from Tokyo.

 Be sure to read our article A Day Trip to Mount Fuji from Tokyo where you can get information about visiting Lake Kawaguchiko, Lake Saiko and the Chureito Pagoda.
 In this article you can also read how you get to the Chureito Pagoda.